couchbaselabs/Linq2Couchbase/docs/query-hints.md

             select beer;
 ```

-Note that views must be defined using a `CREATE INDEX` statement in order to be usable via N1QL queries.
+Note that views must be defined using a `CREATE INDEX` statement in order to be usable via SQL++ queries.

 ## Hash Joins